zudsniper/octomailer/README.md

 By default, the worker is named "octomailer".
 To change it to something more descriptive:

-1. Edit the `wrangler.toml` file in your project root
+1. Edit the `wrangler.jsonc` file in your project root
 2. Update the `name` field:

 ```toml